 In Portuguese, the name is pão de queijo.
-I had heard a lot about this authentic Brazilian cheese bread from an American friend who eats gluten-free.
-She doesn’t do this by choice, as she clearly points out.
-She is a celiac, and therefore cannot tolerate wheat products.
-I have always been intrigued with this gluten-free bread for a long time.
+I heard a lot about this authentic Brazilian cheese bread my gluten-free friend.
+She’s a celiac, and therefore no wheat.
+I’ve always been intrigued for a long time.

-I recently met a lady from Brazil at a conference where she was a speaker.
+I recently met a lady from Brazil at a conference.
 Her name is Claudia, and she runs a hip and successful lifestyle blog called Trendy Latina.
 She covers topics from movies to recipes to travel and beauty.
 I encourage you to check it out.
 Needless to say, we got to talking about food, and I asked her if I could share her recipe for authentic Brazilian cheese bread – pāo de queijo on this blog.
 She readily agreed.
 I am now very excited to share it with you.

-The use of tapioca doesn’t come as a surprise, since yuca, where tapioca flour is extracted from grows abundantly in Brazil.
+The use of tapioca doesn’t come as a surprise.
+Since yuca root makes tapioca flour, and Brazil has them in abundance.
+Of course it shows up in a lot of their cooking.
 Basically, yuca is a tuber.
 Don’t confuse it with yucca, the dessert plant.
 They are not botanically related.
 Anyhow, this tasty tuber can be prepared in many different ways.
 The outer covering is not edible, so it needs to be removed before eating.
 The inside has a center that is fibrous, and also needs to be removed once cooked.